wiaderny/wiaderny.github.com/about/index.md

 layout: page
 title: About
 class: about
+date: 2013-01-01 23:16:44
 ---
-Hi, I'm Jonah, a 25-year-old student of economics, entrepreneur, philanthropist, shutterbug and pixel pusher.
-I like typography, sushi and clean websites.
+I'm Jonah, a 25-year-old graduate student of banking and financial management at the University of Liechtenstein and entrepreneur.
+I like typography, photographing and sushi.

-You may also find me on [Google+], [Twitter], [Flickr] and [LinkedIn].
+Every once in a while I am also around on [Google+], [Twitter], [Flickr] and [LinkedIn].
 My email address is <owner@wiaderny.org>.
-For additional privacy consider my [PGP public key](../assets/data/wiaderny.asc).
+For additional privacy you may want to consider my [PGP key](../assets/data/wiaderny.asc).

-If you feel in need of additional information about the construction of this website, please be refered to the [Colophon]({{ site.baseurl }}colophon).
+If you feel in need of additional information about the technology and design behind this website, take a look at the [Colophon]({{ site.baseurl }}colophon).

 [Google+]: https://plus.google.com/101986038840755391471/
 [Flickr]: http://www.flickr.com/wiaderny/